GBirkel/cr2_to_dng_with_geotag/README.md

 * Pull track data from a Garmin Edg 500 or similar device, converting it to GPX along the way.
 * Use the GPX data to geotag the DNG files, taking time zone into account.
 * If there is geolocation data already in the DNG from the camera, leave it as-is.
 * Create an HTML page with a gallery of the GPS routes mapped onto maps from Mapbox using Leaflet, and an upload button to send each route to a Wordpress blog.
-(Note, this functionality is badly documented and relies on https://github.com/GBirkel/ptws_wordpress_customizations )
+(Note, this functionality is badly documented and relies on [my WordPress customizations plugin] (https://github.com/GBirkel/ptws_wordpress_customizations) so you will need to tinker with it to make it work.)

 ## Why this exists